jamesplease/redux-resource/packages/redux-resource-xhr/README.md

 # Redux Resource XHR

-Action Creators for Redux Resource that use the [xhr](https://github.com/naugtur/xhr) library.
+Redux Resource XHR is an action creator that simplifies CRUD operations.

 ### Installation